-- Remain Calm. - Do NOT attempt to force open the elevator doors. - Use the communication intercom located in each cab to communicate with Kastle 24/7, including holidays.
-The phone button is located inside the cab under the Floor Selection and Control Panel on the LEFT side, identified by a phone receiver symbol, and is activated by pushing the button.
+- Remain Calm - Do NOT attempt to force open the elevator doors. - Use the communication intercom located in each cab to communicate with Kastle 24/7, including holidays.
+The phone button is located inside the cab under the Floor Selection and Control Panel on the RIGHT side, identified by a phone receiver symbol, and is activated by pushing the button.
 Press and release the button and wait for a Kastle operator to respond.
-Please note that it may take a few moments for the connection to be established. - Provide the Kastle operator with the following information: - You are in Elevator # \\\\\ (the cab number is on the RIGHT side above the Floor Selection and Control Panel) - You are located at Floor # \\\\\ (the floor number is shown in the Floor Indicator display above the Floor Selector and Control Panel near the top of the cab) - Your name and company - o If you have any medical issues that need immediate attention - Kastle will notify property management during normal business hours, and the Tenant Service Center after hours.
+Please note that it may take a few moments for the connection to be established. - Provide the Kastle operator with the following information:

+- \circ You are in Elevator # (the cab number is on the RIGHT side above the Floor Selection and Control Panel) - You are located at Floor # (the floor number is shown in the Floor Indicator display above the Floor Selector and Control Panel near the top of the cab) - Your name and company - If you have any medical issues that need immediate attention (if so the fire department will be called for a quicker response). - Kastle will notify property management during normal business hours, and the Tenant Service Center after hours.
 The elevator maintenance company will be promptly contacted for an emergency-priority dispatch of a mechanic to the building, regardless of the time of day.